adelphi-ed-tech/au-courses/content/maker3/week5.md

 Do this week:
 -------------
 - Do the readings (see above)
-- Meet with your team and work on the Rube Goldberg lab
+- Finish (and record) Rube Goldberg lab
-- Bring designs/sketches to next week's class
-- Update your portfolio with content from the [LEGO catapult lab](catapult-lab.html)
+- Submit your Rube Goldberg portfolio for grading